 Three Key Steps to Create a Project Team

 As we said, assembling a project team will look different depending on the project and organizational structure.
-That in mind, here are a few universally helpful details to focus on when putting together your team.
+With that in mind, here are a few universally helpful details to focus on when putting together your team.

 - Create Communication Practices: Because the project team structure does involve so many tiers of individuals, it’s extremely important to keep communication fluid.
 Otherwise, the team will begin to feel like multiple, independent departments working toward different goals.
 The best way to prevent this from happening is by setting a cadence for meetings, requiring status reports, scheduling interdepartmental collaboration time and any number of other ideas.